 While the seasons may change, unseasonably warm and clear winter days are perfect for a motorcycle ride.
 An uninsured ride, however, could expose you to an unforeseen incident and potential legal risk.

-The National Insurance Crime Bureau reports that 25% of all bike thefts occur during the winter.
+The National Insurance Crime Bureau reports that 25% of all bike thefts occur in winter.
 Even vandalism could rob you of your motorcycle investment.
 Without Comprehensive coverage, you may not have insurance protection for these potential losses.

-Before canceling your motorcycle coverage, it is essential to check with your local DMV regarding their registration law.
+Before canceling your motorcycle coverage, you must check with your local DMV regarding their registration law.
 Many states require continuous insurance coverage.

 The time and money investment to surrender your license plate and registration, only to renew a few months later, will result in incremental savings - if any.